Crossings states and sets of states in P\'olya random walks: Proof of Theorem

-The random walk in $[0,N]^d$ is modeled by the the $d$ independent queueing systems, the structure of which is described in Section \ref{S5.3} with the only difference that the number of waiting places in each of them is equal to $N$.
-The capacity parameter $N$ is chosen large enough such that any vector $\mathbf{n}$ considered in the proof satisfies the condition $2\leq\|\mathbf{n}\|<N$.
+The random walk in $\mathbb{Z}_+^2$ is modeled by two independent queueing systems, the structure of which is described in Section \ref{S5.2}.

-At the initial time moment $t=0$ all queueing systems are assumed to be empty, and after $t=0$, the first arrival to one of the queueing systems occurs.
-By busy period we mean the time interval $[1, \tau_N]$.
-(Recall that the time $t$ is discrete, $t=1$ is the moment of the first arrival to one of the systems all of which are initially empty, and $\tau_N$ means the $\tau_N$'s event of Poisson process, at which all the queueing systems become empty once again at the first time since $t=0$.)
+At the initial time moment $t=0$ both queueing systems are assumed to be empty, and, after $t=0$, the first arrival to one of the queueing systems occurs.
+By busy period we mean the time interval $[1, \tau]$.
+(Recall that the time $t$ is discrete, $t=1$ is the moment of the first arrival to one of the two systems, which are initially empty, and $\tau$ means the $\tau$'s event of the Poisson process, at which the queueing systems become empty once again at the first time since $t=0$.)

-The proof of \eqref{eq-3.1} is based on the level-crossing technique similar to that used to prove Lemma \ref{l1}.
-In the given (multidimensional) case the proof is, however, more complicated and delicate.
+The proof of \eqref{eq-3.1} is based on an extension of the level-crossing technique given in the proof of Lemma \ref{l3} for the two-dimensional random walk.

-Consider first the set of vectors $\mathcal{N}^+(n)$ (the set of all vectors in $\mathbb{Z}_d^+$ with norm $n$).
-The arguments for this set of vectors is similar to that provided before in the proof of Lemma \ref{l1}, but are needed here to be recalled.
-Let $z_n^{(N)}$ denote the number of cases when at the moment of arrival of a customer, the total (cumulative) number of customers in the queueing systems becomes $n$.
-Let $a_1^{(N)}(n)$, $a_2^{(N)}(n)$,\ldots, $a_{z_n^{(N)}}^{(N)}(n)$ be the moments of these arrivals, and let $d_1^{(N)}(n)$, $d_2^{(N)}(n)$,\ldots, $d_{z_n^{(N)}}^{(N)}(n)$ be the moments of service completion, when there totally remain $n-1$ customers.
+Consider first the set of vectors $\mathcal{N}^+(n)$ (the set of all vectors in $\mathbb{Z}^2_+$ with norm $n$).
+The arguments for this set of vectors is similar to that provided before in the proof of Lemma \ref{l3}.
+Recall them in terms of the relevant objects and notation.
+Let $z_n$ denote the number of cases when at the moment of arrival of a customer, the total (cumulative) number of customers in the queueing systems becomes $n$.
+Let $a_1(n)$, $a_2(n)$,\ldots, $a_{z_n}(n)$ be the moments of these arrivals, and let $b_1(n)$, $b_2(n)$,\ldots, $b_{z_n}(n)$ be the moments of service completion, when there totally remain $n-1$ customers.

 Apparently, the time intervals

 are contained in the time intervals